 Update/edit Adapters of the Edge Node using the following steps:

 - Step 1 > Click on the Edit icon.

 - Step 2 > Click on the expand icon to view the adapter details.

 - Step 3 > Update the editable fields of the 'Network Adapters' section.
 Refer to the tables under the create operation for information on the editable field values and their descriptions.

-- Step 4 > Once you are done editing, click on the 'Submit' button.
+- Step 4 > Once you are done editing, click the 'Save' button.

 You can delete the Edge Node(s) using the following steps:

-- Step 2 > Click the 'Confirm' button on the modal dialogue, which appears as below:
+- Step 2 > Click the 'Delete' button on the modal dialogue.

-The 'Delete' operation removes the Edge Node(s) from the list view, as seen above.
+The 'Delete' operation removes the Edge Node(s) from the list view.

-To onboard an Edge Node to the ZedControl, the following fields are required:
+To onboard an Edge Node to the ZEDEDA platform, the following fields are required: